reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 }
 ```
 We used `BufferedReader` to read the file containing default names that we share with the client.
-To encapsulate our code and, possibly, make it reusable in other methods, we decided to move code for reading and saving names into `List` to the separate method.
+To encapsulate our code and, possibly, make it reusable in other methods, we decided to move code for reading and saving names into a `List` to the separate method.
 This method is private and, now, we can use it anywhere inside our interface.

 As mentioned, the main benefit of this feature inside Java 9 is better encapsulation and reusability of the code.